bavix/gripmock/docs/guide/stubs/bidirectional-streaming.md

       type: "MESSAGE_TYPE_TEXT"
 ```

-**Note**: V2 API format with `stream` input is recommended for bidirectional streaming.
+**Note**: V2 API format with `inputs` is recommended for bidirectional streaming.
 V1 format is supported for backward compatibility.

 ## How Bidirectional Streaming Works